Customize Your Chatter Experience

 Edit, Delete, and Bookmark a Post

 Notice the Bookmark option?
 Click it to add the post to your Bookmarked feed on the Chatter page.
-Any post that you bookmark shows a gold star in its top-right corner in its original feed.
+Any post that you bookmark shows a star in its top-right corner in its original feed.

 Mute a Post

-Imagine you post a happy birthday message to your CEO.
+Imagine that you post a happy birthday message to your CEO.
 Suddenly, your email queue is flooded with notifications that all your colleagues have liked or commented on this post.
 In minutes, your email queue is overwhelmed with notifications.

 Before your head explodes, try muting.

-1. Go to the post’s detail view by clicking the link in your notification email.
-If you’re in the feed, you can also get to a detail view by clicking the post’s date-and-time stamp.A post's date-and-time stamp
+- Go to the post’s detail view by clicking the link in your notification email.
+If you’re in the feed, you can also get to a detail view by clicking the post’s date-and-time stamp.

-2. Click Post menu icon the post’s actions menu icon, and select Mute.
+the post’s actions menu icon, and select Mute.

 Voilà!
 No more email notifications for that post.
 You can restore notifications for a muted post by taking the same steps.
 But this time, select Unmute.

-There are many actions that you can perform from an email notification.
+Tip: There are many actions that you can perform from an email notification.
 For example, you can mute a post from email.
 For more information, see the links in the Resources section of this unit.

 Save and Publish Draft Posts

-If your administrator has set it up, any post that you haven’t published is automatically saved as a draft after seven seconds.
+If your admin has set it up, any post that you haven’t published is automatically saved as a draft after seven seconds.
 You can find your drafts on the Chatter home page under My Drafts.
 From My Drafts, you can post or delete the draft.
 Add files, links, images, mentions, hashtags, and any other rich text to your post, because we save it all.
 For draft posts with hashtags, the topic isn’t created until you publish the post.
 Only posts are saved as drafts; questions and polls are not.

 Follow People, Groups, and Records

 Following is the way to really get your network buzzing.
 You can follow people, groups, and even records (like work items, accounts, and opportunities).
-All the people and things that you follow have their own feeds, and, when you follow most feeds, you get notified about feed activity.
+All the people and things that you follow have their own feeds, and when you follow most feeds, you get notified about feed activity.

-Notifications arrive in your email and through in-app notifications (remember the bell?).
+Notifications arrive in your email and through in-app notifications.
+(Remember the bell?)
 And the activity itself, such as a post or a comment, appears in your What I Follow feed.

 How do you follow someone?
 There are lots of ways.
 For example, wherever you see a name in a feed, hover over it to open a quick view of that person’s profile.
 Click Follow.